 Many ground breaking studies in leading neuroscience and nutritional scientific publications have shown a direct link between good bacteria, optimum gut/digestive health dictates whether you'll have a healthy functioning brain or not.
 These studies discuss the relation between stress and microbiota, and how alterations in microbiota influence stress-related behaviours.
 Studies also show that bacteria, including commensal, probiotic, and pathogenic bacteria, in the gastrointestinal (GI) tract can activate neural pathways and central nervous system (CNS) signalling systems.

-Including superfoods and supplements that boost microbiome and support healthy digestive system are an essential part of the holistic protocol to prevent and alleviate mental illness.
+Including superfoods and supplements that boost microbiome and support healthy digestive system are an essential part of the holistic approach to treat anxiety and depression.

 Adding marine collagen and L-glutamine in your diet helps to repair and sooth gut and intestinal linings which alleviates digestive disorders, such as IBS, Crohns, leaky gut and ulcers, whilst strengthening intestinal walls, reducing inflammation and optimising digestion and absorption.
-Learn more about Glow Gut Elixir here to transform your gut health.
+Learn more about collagen for gut health here to transform your gut health.